 AP American History is a challenging course that is meant to be the equivalent of a freshman college course.
 It is a survey of American history from the age of exploration to the present.
 The distinguishing characteristic of this course is the emphasis on analytical and interpretive writing.
 This course is divided into periods of time and emphasizes themes throughout American history.
 These themes include the American identity, economic evolution, and American foreign policy.

-CIVICS / AMERICAN GOVERNMENT- Seniors - 1 credit (Requirement)
+CIVICS / UNITED STATES GOVERNMENT & POLITICS AP - Seniors - 1 credit

 The Civics course explores political theory, governmental study, and economics.
 The students are provided with a survey of varying forms of government, the U.S. Constitution, our civil rights, the three branches of government at the national and state levels, and the economic aspects of government and society.